Skip to main content

 • Labels must be in the key: value format (key=value in sloctl).

-• key can contain only lowercase alphanumeric characters, underscores, and dashes; must start with a letter and end with an alphanumeric character; maximum length 63 characters
+• key can contain only lowercase letters, digits 0-9, underscores _, and hyphens -.
+Start with a letter.
+End with a letter or digit.
+The maximum length is 63 characters

-• value can contain Unicode characters; maximum length 200 characters
+• value can contain Unicode characters.
+The maximum length is 200 characters

 • Labels can contain international (diacritic) characters.

-• There can be max.
-20 Labels assigned to a resource.
+• There can be a maximum of 20 Labels assigned to a resource.

-The following are the most common use cases for labels in the Nobl9 platform:
+The following are the examples for the most common labels in the Nobl9 platform:

 • Area labels: area: latency, area: slowcheck.